Thumbnail

 Endstop Limit Switch

-This robot skill supports an optional limit switch connected to the Arduino for calibrating the position of the stepper motor.
-When the switch is closed to GND, that will configure the stepper to be servo position 1 in ARC.
+This robot skill supports an optional limit switch connected to the Arduino for calibrating the position of the stepper motor to become servo Position 1.
+When the switch is closed to GND, the stepper will automatically be configured to be in servo position 1 in ARC.
+When the end limit switch is shorted, this is similar to sending the SetAsHome ControlCommand to the Arduino for the specified virtual port.
 The Arduino firmware can be edited to include the option of auto-calibrating when power is applied.
 Otherwise, you can programmatically enable calibration with the control command.

 Place a limit switch on the lowest position of the lever connected to the stepper motor.
-This switch will be used as the limit switch if configured.
+If configured, this switch will be used as the limit switch.
 When calibrating, the stepper will move toward the lowest position until the limit switch is reached.
 Once the limit switch is reached, that will be position 1 in ARC until the power is cycled.
 There is no memory of the position between power cycles.
+The lowest position means the stepper begins rotating by decreasing from the current position.

 Ensure the calibration rotates your stepper in the correct direction, which will be position 1 in ARC.
-You may need to specify the INVERT option in the firmware if the stepper rotates in the wrong direction.
+If the stepper rotates in the wrong direction, you may need to specify the INVERT option in the firmware.
 The limit switch should always be at the lowest position for the stepper, which means position 1 in ARC.

 Increase servo Resolution